CONTACT US →

 Whilst there are a range of different forms of CHP, typically, a gas-powered turbine or reciprocating engine is used to produce electricity, and the heat recovered is used for local water or space heating, or to support an industrial process.

-The principle aim of any CHP is to maximise efficiency to support the process.
+The principle aim of any CHP is to maximize efficiency to support the process.

 How do compressors foul?